- Academic Regulations

 Academic standing

-Academic Standing Category Definition Term GPA Cumulative GPA
+Academic Standing Category | Definition | Term GPA | Cumulative GPA |

-GOOD The student is in good academic standing.
-2.00 or better 2.00 or better
+GOOD | The student is in good academic standing. | 2.00 or better | 2.00 or better |

-WARNING The student has achieved a term GPA below 2.00 but has a cumulative GPA greater than or equal to a 2.00 Below 2.00 2.00 or better
+WARNING | The student has achieved a term GPA below 2.00 but has a cumulative GPA greater than or equal to a 2.00 | Below 2.00 | 2.00 or better |

-PROBATION 1 This indicates that the student has entered the first phase of academic difficulty with a cumulative GPA less than 2.00 N/A Below 2.00
+PROBATION 1 | This indicates that the student has entered the first phase of academic difficulty with a cumulative GPA less than 2.00 | N/A | Below 2.00 |

-PROBATION 2 The student on Probation 1 has made satisfactory progess toward teh degree but has not returend to GOOD standing 2.00 or better Below 2.00
+PROBATION 2 | The student on Probation 1 has made satisfactory progess toward teh degree but has not returend to GOOD standing | 2.00 or better | Below 2.00 |

-DISMISSAL The student has been through Probation 1 or 2 without having raised the cumulative GPA to a 2.0 or better.
-N/A Below 2.00
+DISMISSAL | The student has been through Probation 1 or 2 without having raised the cumulative GPA to a 2.0 or better. | N/A | Below 2.00 |

 DISMISSAL POLICY and PROCEDURES

-A student who is academically dismissed from the University is not eligible to enroll for courses at Bryant University.
-This occurs when the student has been through Probation 1 or 2 without having raised the cumulative GPA to a 2.00 or better.
+This occurs when the student has been through Probation 1 or 2 without having raised the cumulative GPA to a 2.0 or better.

 Immediate Appeal Process

+A dismissed student who believes there are extenuating circumstances surrounding his or her academic standing can apply for a hearing with the University Committee on Scholastic Standing (UCSS).
 Successful appeals most often relate to special circumstances within a term that clearly caused the student to be distracted or incapacitated.
-These typically include significant medical issues, family crises, or legal issues.
-Successful appeals often involve demonstration of attempts to improve performance with supportive letters from university faculty or staff.
+These typically include significant medical issues (physical/mental), family crises, or legal issues.
+Other successful appeals involve demonstration of improved performance with supportive letters from University faculty or staff.

 If the immediate appeal to the UCSS is granted, students must appear before the UCSS to apply for reinstatement.
 Students must provide evidence that their academic performance will be significantly improved upon their reinstatement.
-Based on this interview and collected documentation, the UCSS will determine either to dismiss the student for a minimum of one semester, or immediately to reinstate the student.

-A student petitioning to return from dismissal who has been away from Bryant for more than two academic years must reapply to the University through the Transfer Admission Office.
-The student’s GPA calculation and academic status will remain unchanged until such time as the student is readmitted to the University and has met the conditions set forth by the UCSS or by the Provost.
+The student’s GPA calculation and academic status will remain unchanged until such time as the student is readmitted to the University and has met any and all conditions set forth by the University Committee on Scholastic Standing or the Provost.

 Academic Renewal Policy